If you’re looking for an entry-level running machine on a tight budget, then the OMA 5108EB could be impressive.

 If we look at the market, there’re quite of few challenging competitors out there, such as:

 XTERRA Fitness TR150 Treadmill: This machine is priced lower than the OMA and about a $100 difference.
 Although the Xterra TR150 treadmill has a slightly lower weight capacity, but it provides a little longer deck, greater speed, and lifetime frame warranty (view at Amazon).

-NordicTrack T 6.5 S Treadmill: This one can cost slightly higher than the OMA 5108EB treadmill, but it brings many exciting features like 30-day iFit membership, one-touch speed and incline controls, larger deck, dual 2-inch speakers, and extended warranty period — making it one of the most popular budget treadmill (view at Amazon).
+NordicTrack T 6.5 S Treadmill: The NordicTrack T 6.5 S may cost slightly higher than the OMA 5108EB treadmill, but it brings many exciting features like 30-day iFit membership, one-touch speed and incline controls, larger deck, dual 2-inch speakers, and extended warranty period — making it one of the most popular budget treadmill (view at Amazon).

 Both the treadmills mentioned above are the best in their price range.
 So, if your budget is under $500, you can definitively go with any of these three discussed above.

 If you’re a regular walker or jogger and the features it offers match your needs, you can go for this OMA 5108EB treadmill.

 Now I’m curious to know, does this OMA treadmill meet your needs?

 Or, if you’ve any questions regarding this treadmill, drop a comment below.
-I will definitely help you out.
+We will definitely help you out.